Creating Word Add-in Templates

 Once you are happy with the Template, save the document as a .docx file, as you’ll need to upload it to Workbooks later.

-Creating the Workbooks Report
+2. Creating Workbooks Report

 The report is the mechanism that passes the data into the templates.
 Mostly the report will just need to be a simple list report that has columns for each of the fields that you would like in your template, but you can add in calculated columns and drill through to related record types.